lmrodriguezr/enveomics/Docs/recplot2.md

 ### Quick installation guide

-:globe_with_meridians: To install the latest stable package version available in CRAN, use in R:
+:globe_with_meridians: To install the latest stable version available in CRAN, use in R:

 ```R
 install.packages(c('enveomics.R','optparse'))